 Take a look at my two favorite real estate investment platforms.

-Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
-The real estate platform has over 300,000 investors and manages over $3.5 billion.
+Fundrise: A way for all investors to diversify into real estate through private funds with just $10.
+Fundrise has been around since 2012 and manages over $3.3 billion for 400,000+ investors.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
-18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
+18-hour cities are secondary cities with lower valuations and higher rental yields.
+These cities also have higher growth potential due to job growth and demographic trends.

 I’ve personally invested $810,000 in real estate crowdfunding across 18 projects to take advantage of lower valuations in the heartland of America.
 My real estate investments account for roughly 50% of my current passive income of ~$300,000.